animir/node-rate-limiter-flexible/README.md

 ## Options

-* `keyPrefix` `Default: 'rlflx''` If you need to create several limiters for different purpose
+* `keyPrefix` `Default: 'rlflx'` If you need to create several limiters for different purpose

 * `points` `Default: 4` Maximum number of points can be consumed over duration